ARMmbed/mbed-os-5-docs/docs/reference/api/storage/StorageLite.md

 + Backup: featuring built-in backup and factory reset support.
 +	Low RAM memory footprint: 8 Bytes of RAM is used for indexing each file

-[DESIGN.md](./StorageLiteDesign.md) - DESIGN.md contains the detailed design description of StorageLite
+[StorageLite Design](./StorageLiteDesign.md) - for detailed design description of StorageLite

-[API Prototype](storagelite/StorageLite.h) -  The full interface can be found under `StorageLite.h`.

 ## Flash Memory
 StorageLite is optimized for NOR flash memory.
 It is based on dividing the allocated memory storage to areas: Active and Standby.
 Data is written to the active area until it becomes full.
 When the active area becomes full, an internal garbage collection mechanism moves only the updated relevant files to the standby area, and switches between the active and standby areas.
 The new standby area is then erased.